pixee/docs/docs/configuring.md

 # Configuring

-To configure Pixeebot, you have two options:
+There are two approaches to configuring Pixeebot:

-1. **Target Repository Configuration**: Place a `pixeebot.yaml` file in the `.github` firectory of the target repoository.
-Configurations in the target repository will take precendenc over other configurations.
+1. **Target Repository Configuration**: Create a `pixeebot.yaml` file in the `.github` directory of the target repoository.
+Configurations in the target repository will take precendence over other configurations.
-2. **Global Repository Configuration**: Alternatively, you can place the `pixeebot.yaml` file in the `.github` directory of your `.github` repository.
-This will serve as a global configuration that applies to multiple repositories.
+2. **Global Repository Configuration**: Alternatively, you can create the pixeebot.yaml file in the .github directory of your .github repository.
+This will serve as a global configuration that applies to multiple repositories

-> ⚠️ You must grant access to the `.github` repository for Global Repository Configuration to work

 A typical configuration file might look like this: